Mark-Seaman/DigitalOcean-2023/Documents/shrinking-world.com/cs350/CS350-Syllabus.md

 ## PREREQUISITES:
-- CS 200 (Object-Oriented Analysis, Design, and Programming) with a minimum grade of “C”
+- CS 200 (Object-Oriented Analysis, Design, and Programming) with a minimum grade of "C”
 - Knowledge of general programming concepts, and an object-oriented programming language.